-Clarinetist Julia Lougheed is an active performer and educator in Phoenix, Arizona.
+Julia Lougheed is a clarinetist and educator based in Phoenix, Arizona.

 Julia holds both a Doctor of Musical Arts degree and a Master of Music degree from Arizona State University, and a Bachelor of Music degree from Virginia Commonwealth University.
 Her principal teachers were Robert Spring, Joshua Gardner, Chuck West, David Niethamer, and Lynn Musco.